Skip to content

 Example

-For example, assuming 100 XYM of block rewards (fees + inflation) and a beneficiary percentage of 20%:
+For example, assuming 100 XYM of block rewards (fees + inflation) and that a beneficiary account is configured:

 Recipient Calculation Amount